TREKANTEN

 LIGHT DESIGN

-In 2025 I was asked to help make the café more visible and inviting, to which I suggested a decorative lighting plan, among other things.
+In 2025 I was asked to help make the café more visible and inviting, to which I suggested a decorative lighting plan.

-The lamps were hung inside and outside along the glassed front, in varying heights, all the way up to the treetops - to lessen the contrast between the inside and outside, and make it visible from afar.
+The lamps are hung inside and outside along the glassed front, in varying heights, all the way up to the treetops - to lessen the contrast between the inside and outside, and to make Trekanten visible from afar.